Appraisily/main-site-index/README.md

 - Parsing component files to detect page routes
 - Analyzing data files to detect dynamic routes

-### Appraiser Profile Image Generation
+## AI Image Generation System

-The repository includes an AI image generation system that automatically creates professional profile images for art appraisers who don't have one.
-This system:
+The repository includes an advanced AI image generation system that automatically creates professional images for both appraisers and locations in the directory.

+### Appraiser Profile Images

+The system automatically generates professional portrait images for art appraisers:

 1. Scans the appraiser directory for profiles without images during the build process
-2. Generates photorealistic profile images using fal-ai's Flux Ultra model
+2. Generates photorealistic portrait images using Flux Ultra model
 3. Integrates the generated images into the directory build
-4. Implements intelligent caching to avoid unnecessary regeneration

-The image generation process uses appraiser data (gender, specialization, etc.) to create tailored images that match the appraiser's profile.
-Generated images are stored both locally and in ImageKit CDN for persistence between builds and fast global delivery.

-For more information, see the [Image Generation Service README](./image-generation-service/README.md).
+4. Updates appraiser data with ImageKit CDN URLs

+### Location Images

+The system also generates professional images for gallery, museum, and office locations:

+1. Identifies locations without images in the directory data
+2. Generates type-specific images tailored to:
+   - **Galleries**: Modern art galleries with exhibition spaces
+   - **Museums**: Classical museum architecture with grand entrances
+   - **Auction Houses**: Elegant auction venues with refined facades
+   - **Offices**: Professional office buildings with clean entrances
+3. Customizes the images based on location details (name, city, features)
+4. Updates location data with persistent ImageKit CDN URLs

+For detailed documentation on the image generation system, see [APPRAISER_IMAGES.md](./APPRAISER_IMAGES.md).

 ## Development